Erdem0900/ThesisErdemAkca/README.md

 data_processing.ipynb: This notebook contains the code used for data splitting, processing and saving the data.

-exploratory_data_analysis.ipynb: Here, you can find the code that was used for exploratory data analysis.
+exploratory_data_analysis.ipynb: This notebook containd the code that was used for exploratory data analysis.

 Experiments

 In the thesis, three experiments were conducted for each model.
 Each notebook is named after the model and experiment applied.
 The following abbreviations are used:

 no_data_aug: No data augmentation was applied.